moa-digitalagency/Talento/replit.md

-# Talento - Platform for Talent Centralization
+# TalentsMaroc.com - Platform for Talent Centralization

 ## Overview
-Talento is a professional web application designed to centralize and showcase talent profiles across Africa, with a strong focus on the film industry through its CINEMA module.
+TalentsMaroc.com is a professional web application designed to centralize and showcase talent profiles across Africa, with a strong focus on the film industry through its CINEMA module.
 It enables individuals to create comprehensive profiles with unique identifiers and QR codes.
 The platform features advanced administrative tools, AI-powered CV analysis, and multiple data export formats.
-Talento aims to be a robust, scalable solution for talent management and discovery, enhancing professional networking and recruitment.
+TalentsMaroc.com aims to be a robust, scalable solution for talent management and discovery, enhancing professional networking and recruitment.
 The CINEMA module provides a dedicated system for talent registration with detailed fields, public accessibility, and specialized features for film industry professionals.

 ## User Preferences
 Preferred communication style: Simple, everyday language.